 Adjust the thickness with the lower hand, and with the upper hand form an L-shape.
 Rotate the rice towards you and pack the rice into a triangular shape.
 Repeat the process to make five more onigiri.

 Dry your hands and wrap a piece of nori around the sides of one triangle.
 Repeat the process for the remaining onigiri.
-Top with a portion of the filling set aside for decoration so that you can tell what's inside.
+Top with a portion of the filling set aside for decoration so you know what's inside.

 [Apply firm but light pressure when forming onigiri]

-If you pack the rice too tight, the onigiri will harden when cooled, and that's not very appetizing.
+If you pack the rice too tight, the onigiri will harden when cooled, which is not very appetizing.
 After putting in your choice of filling, press and mold the rice with both hands.
-If you press too lightly, the onigiri will crumble, but too much pressure and the grains will become squashed and you'll end up with a hard ball.
-Also, when moistening your hands to keep the rice from sticking, use a damp towel to wipe off excess moisture so that you don't end up with soggy onigiri.
+If you press too lightly, the onigiri will crumble, but too much pressure and you'll squash the grains, resulting in a hard ball.
+Also, when moistening your hands to keep the rice from sticking, use a damp towel to wipe off excess moisture so you don't end up with soggy onigiri.